 - Monday to Friday: 7.00am to 6.00pm.
 Some works will require to take place outside these hours due to some driveways requiring 24/7 access.
-Working outside standard hours will only be through the consultation with the relevant authorities and stakeholders. - Saturday: 8:00am to 1:00pm.

-- No works on Sundays or public holidays or as specified by any relevant legislation. - Construction may be required outside the recommended standard hours to install/construct public infrastructure.
-Night works may be required.
-This will not occur unless approval is granted by the relevant authority.
+Working outside standard hours will only be through the consultation with the relevant authorities and stakeholders. - Saturday: 8:00am to 4:00pm. - No works on Sundays or public holidays or as specified by any relevant legislation. - Construction may be required outside the recommended standard hours to install/construct public infrastructure.
+Night works will be required.
+This will not occur without approval from the relevant authority.